mozmeao/basket/docs/index.rst

 This documentation explains how to install and use basket.mozilla.org.

 About Basket
 --------------------

 A Python web service, basket, provides an API for all of our subscribing needs.
-Basket interfaces into whatever email provider we are using.
+Basket interfaces into whatever email provider we are using, currently Salesforce Marketing Cloud (formerly ExactTarget).

 Contents
 --------